jbolda/covector/.changes/recognize-contributors.md

 "action": minor
 ---

-Query the GitHub API for the PR creator and reviewers, and highlight their names in the changelogs for recognition of their contribution.
+Query the GitHub API for the PR creator, and highlight their names in the changelogs for recognition of their contribution.